psychoinformatics-de/knowledge-base/kbi/0028/index.rst

 ``path`` is a relative path to a directory, and ``name`` is the file name).
-However, if the sharing link is password protected, such URL would not work, as it would redirect to a login page (html document) and not to file content.
+However, if the sharing link is password protected, such URL would not work, as it would redirect to a login page (html document) and not to the file content.

 In a general case (share links with or without password, as well as sharing with named users), `Nextcloud's webdav access`_ can be